Collagen, leaky gut and IBS

 Irritable bowel syndrome usually begins between the ages of 10 and 40.
 It is unusual for irritable bowel syndrome to start after the age of 40.

-*IBS is an abbreviation for irritable bowel syndrome, and roughly means irritable or hypersensitive bowel.
+*IBS is an abbreviation of the English irritable bowel syndrome, and roughly means irritable or hypersensitive intestine.
 It is also called irritable bowel syndrome and functional bowel disorders.

 Symptoms of IBS - sensitive stomach